lucasjoliveau/doc/en/administration/odoo_sh/getting_started/builds.md

 Most of the time, builds are created following pushes on your Github repository branches.
-They can be created as well when you do other operations, such as importing a database on Odoo.sh or asking a rebuild for a branch in your project.
+They can be created as well when you do other operations, such as importing a database on Konvergo ERP.sh or asking a rebuild for a branch in your project.

 A build is considered successful if no errors or warnings come up during its